tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 —

-After a brief rest and rehydration, we don our fire-resistant gear, feeling the weight of responsibility on our shoulders.
+After a brief rest and rehydration, we don our firefighting gear, feeling the weight of responsibility on our shoulders.
 The afternoon sky is aglow with the raging fire, casting an eerie light over the park.

 We join a small team of rangers and firefighters, ready to venture into the heart of the wildfire.
 Helicopters and drones overhead coordinate our movement, but the journey is perilous.
 The air is thick with smoke, reducing visibility to mere feet.
 The heat is stifling, like walking through an open furnace.
 Embers whirl around us, carried by the hot winds, threatening to ignite anything remotely flammable.